tone4hook/currency-converter/README.md

 # Currency Converter
-A simple currency converter progressive web app built with React, Redux, and Redux Thunk that uses an open source currency API for live data.
+A simple currency converter web app built with React, Redux, and Redux Thunk that uses an open source currency API for live data.

 ## Getting Started